 All interpretation notes referred to in this Note are available on the SARS website at www.sars.gov.za.
 Unless indicated otherwise, the latest issues of these documents should be consulted.

 1. Purpose

-This Note discusses the employees' tax implications as well as the deductions that may be claimed by a personal service provider or a labour broker.
+This Note discusses the employees' tax implications and the deductions that may be claimed by a personal service provider or a labour broker.

 2. Background